-- Be enrolled with IHCP with a behavioral health provider type and a specialty of opioid treatment program (OTP). - Maintain a Drug Enforcement Administration (DEA) license and certification from the state's DMHA. - Enroll with IHCP with provider type 11 and specialty 835.
+- Be enrolled with IHCP with a behavioral health provider type (11) and a specialty of an opioid treatment program (835). - Maintain a Drug Enforcement Administration (DEA) license and certification from the state's DMHA.

-Behavioral health related LTSS services and limitations are outlined in the Indiana PathWays for Aging Addendum.
+Behavioral health-related LTSS services and limitations are outlined in the Indiana PathWays for Aging Addendum.